elixirschool/elixirschool/en/lessons/basics/date-time.md

 ## Date

-Contary to `Time`, a `Date` struct has info about the current date, without any info about current time.
+Contrary to `Time`, a `Date` struct has info about the current date, without any info about current time.

 ```elixir
 iex> Date.utc_today